Why would someone use EzVoIP.co?

 GSM 0.5 2-5

 If you use exclusively G.729a (recommended), your cost could be as low as $0.02/min (depending on your plan).
 You would have no roaming charges to worry about and calling overseas would not mean you have to take a second mortgage.
-This compares favourably to a $0.10-25/min which is what you end up paying for voice on mobile phones in various plans.
+This compares favorably to a $0.10-25/min which is what you end up paying for voice on mobile phones in various plans.

 You could easily get a $10/month voice plan + $20/month for data (which usually includes 500 MB - 1 GB).
 At a rate of 0.5 MB / min that translates in 1-2000 minutes of VoIP.
 You can also use your phone's 3G to send out and receive free SMS, bypassing your cell phone company altogether.